andrejmaznin/go_ahead_test/README.md

 poetry install
 ```

-The task has been solved using Python 3 and PostgreSQL, therefore, to test it PostgreSQL is required
+The task has been solved using Python 3 and PostgreSQL, therefore, to test it PostgreSQL is required <br>
 You can provide authentication data in the **.env** file (first create it) following the example from the **.env.example** file

 To run the FastAPI application: